 According to ReviewTrackers data, a consumer is 21 percent more likely to leave a review after a negative experience than a positive one.
 In addition, more people are looking at 1-star reviews than last year, and we also saw an increase in consumers claiming that 1-star reviews are the most trustworthy.

 We’re letting that small percentage of consumers influence the purchasing power of the majority of e-commerce sales.
-But there can be benefits to having fewer reviews, if the reviews are positive, which will, in turn, impact the overall average.
+Having fewer reviews can have benefits if the reviews are positive, which will, in turn, impact the overall average.
 It’s a game.

-In addition, Amazon recently changed the way Product Reviews are displayed on their site.
-Customers have the option to leave a regular Product Review (with a comment) OR a simple Rating of 1 to 5 stars (no comment).
+In addition, Amazon recently changed how Product Reviews are displayed on their site.
+Customers can leave a regular Product Review (with a comment) OR a simple Rating of 1 to 5 stars (no comment).
 For the latter, there is no way to respond, find out if the rating is verified, or reach out to the customer.

 Amazon has introduced the one-click review/rating button to make it easier for customers.
-Simply tap once to leave a star rating on any item, without having to fill out additional fields like a review title and written review, as previously required.
+Tap once to leave a star rating on any item without filling out additional fields as previously required.

-This new system can be positive if more people will be inclined to give a 5-star rating as it is easy and doesn’t require additional steps.
-However, we must keep in mind that it is just as easy for a customer to click 1 star and brands won’t be able to understand why, respond or try to rectify.
+This new system can be positive if more people will be inclined to give a 5-star rating.
+It is easy and doesn’t require additional steps.
+However, we must keep in mind that it is just as easy for a customer to click 1 star.
+But brands won’t be able to understand why to respond or try to rectify.

 Amazon is making it harder for brands to encourage customers to leave reviews.
 In the past, brands have been able to send post-purchase emails.
-Amazon announced that starting December 3rd links, attachments, and product imagery that are not necessary to complete the order are no longer allowed in the post-purchase emails.
-Amazon is basically blocking brands from being proactive and reminding customers to leave reviews.
+However, Amazon announced that starting December 3rd, links, attachments, and product imagery are no longer allowed in the post-purchase emails.
+As a result, Amazon blocks brands from being proactive and reminds customers to leave reviews.

-Recently, Amazon started limiting the brands customer service ability.
-If a product is lost in the mail, the wrong product is sent, or is defective, it’s very difficult for brands to reach out to resolve the issue.
+Recently, Amazon started limiting the brand’s customer serviceability.
+If a product got lost in the mail, the wrong product is sent or is defective; it’s tough for brands to reach out to resolve the issue.
 Amazon continues to add roadblocks.
 In the past, brands could visit cellar central and receive a customer’s info to reach out and rectify the situation.
-Amazon wants to block brands from being able to reach out to customers because some brands were sending mailers promoting their own products.
-Now, you don’t receive last names or phone numbers which makes it much harder for honest brands to speak with their customers.
+Amazon wants to block brands from being able to reach out to customers because some brands were sending mailers promoting their products.
+Now, you don’t receive last names or phone numbers, making it harder for ethical brands to speak with their customers.

-Amazon is stopping brands from improving the customer service experience resulting in negative reviews.
-Brands are turning to review manipulation to keep themselves afloat in a landscape so harshly judged by what their reviews are, especially if you are a new or emerging brand.
+Amazon stops brands from improving the customer service experience resulting in negative reviews.
+Instead, brands are turning to review manipulation to keep themselves afloat in a landscape so harshly judged by what their reviews are, especially if you are a new or emerging brand.

-Amazon doesn’t allow incentivized reviews but they have a program called Vine in which they give away free product in exchange for reviews.
-Previously only available to those on Vender Central, Amazon launched Vine Self Service this week.
-Right now some of our clients have free credits, but we suspect in early 2020 those credits will cost money.
+Amazon doesn’t allow incentivized reviews but they have a program called Vine in which they give away free products in exchange for reviews.
+Previously only available to those on Vendor Central, Amazon launched Vine Self Service this week.
+Some of our clients have free credits, but we suspect in early 2020 those credits will cost money.
 Vine Self Service is available for products with under 30 reviews.
 Stay tuned for an upcoming detailed blog post on this!

 Early Reviewer Program

 Amazon also offers an Early Reviewer program.
 With this program, you are paying Amazon to help get you reviews.
-It’s only allowed if Amazon facilitates the review and Amazon is charging $60 per parent if the product has less than 5 reviews.
+However, it’s only allowed if Amazon facilitates the review.
+Amazon charges $60 per parent if the product has less than five reviews.

 I would like to see Amazon update its platform similar to Instagram’s new rollout, where a product with over 100 reviews is indicated by “100+ reviews” to level the playing field for new brands.
-For Amazon’s sake and for liability purposes, it’s better not to show the number of reviews to cut down on review manipulation.
-If you sell on Amazon and you have decent sales for 2 years, you should be able to get 100 reviews on your top SKUs, if it’s honestly a good product.
+For Amazon’s sake and liability purposes, it’s better not to show the number of reviews to cut down on review manipulation.
+If you sell on Amazon and have decent sales for two years, you should be able to get 100 reviews on your top SKUs if it’s honestly a good product.